The 20 Best Historical Sites in Mumbai

 The church was built in 1579 by the Portuguese, making it among the earliest colonial sites in the city.
 The site was abandoned in 1840 after a plague decimated the area.
 The church fell into disrepair and was never used again.

-Local folklore states that the church is heavily haunted, and that it was used for an exorcism gone wrong in the 1970s.
+Local folklore states that the church is haunted, and that it was used for an exorcism gone wrong in the 1970s.
 This reputation has caused people to stay away from it as much as it attracts young people looking to explore the ruins.

-Despite many locals still exploring the site, entry is technically not allowed.
-So to be clear, this is not a typical tourist site you can just rock up to.
 The only way you can visit this centuries-old church properly (as in legally), is on the 2nd Sunday of May each year, when the gates are opened and a religious festival is held among the church ruins.

-Opening Hours: Only on the 2nd Sunday of May
+Opening Hours // Only on the 2nd Sunday of May

-18 | Bandra Fort
+19 | Bandra Fort

 Along with Worli Fort and Mahim Fort, Bandra Fort makes up the last of the string of defensive structures along Mumbai’s west coast.

-Officially called Castella de Aguada, the fort was built in 1640 by the Portuguese.
+Originally called Castella de Aguada, the fort was built in 1640 by the Portuguese.
 Its name (Aguada) was given to it because of a nearby spring of fresh water.
 The fort became a place where passing Portuguese ships would stop and re-supply.

 In 1661 the site would become even more important after the islands of Mumbai, which lay just to the south of the fort, were handed over to the British, making the fort a frontline defence against their arch rivals in the region.

-Opening Hours: 6am to 6:30pm
+Opening Hours // 6am to 6:30pm

 Mumbai Travel FAQs